andretdr/metahuman_endtoend/README.md

 # metahuman_endtoend
-Test animation and render for end to end, UE5 to Maya back to UE5 workflow
+Test animation and render for end to end, UE5 to Maya back to UE5 workflow *Brotools or LMspring is blocking the quixel plugin from loading.
+Quixel plugin needed for face connection*

 ## Resources
 ### Exporting and importing